 Reports and audits

-• With the help of analyses and reports, we continuously improve our services and business operations.
-We avoid the use of personal data as much as possible, but sometimes we are forced to use a limited amount of data.
-Where possible, we then combine data and make it anonymous, so that people cannot be recognized.
+- With the help of analyses and reports, we continuously improve our services and business operations.
+We avoid using personal data as much as possible, but sometimes we are forced to use a limited amount of data.
+Where possible, we then combine data and make it anonymous, so that people cannot be recognised.

-• To perform internal and external audits, for example, audits by our auditors or the tax authorities, we may process necessary data from clients, suppliers or other relations.
-In the case of an external audit, parties involved have insight into personal personal data.
+- To carry out internal and external audits, for example audits by our auditors or the tax authorities, we may process necessary data from clients, suppliers or other relations.
+In case of an external audit, involved parties have insight into personal personal data.

 General

-With respect to legal records, it is important to be able to use and retain relevant personal data on an ongoing basis to the extent relevant.
+With regard to legal files, it is important to be able to use relevant personal data on an ongoing basis and to retain it to the extent relevant.

 As soon as you leave personal data on our website, register at a branch or otherwise enlist our help in finding a job, we process the following data: